 The ER vet we were at did not have an available surgeon so we drove 30 minutes away to Orange County where one was available.
-We got very lucky that an excellent neurosurgeon was able to give Albus surgery.
+We got very lucky that an excellent neurosurgeon, Dr. Berry at Southern California Veterinary Specialty Hospital, was able to perform the surgery on Albus.

 After they did a quick exam on Albus there, they gave us a 5-10% chance of Albus ever walking again with the surgery.
 Without the surgery, there was no chance of him walking and he would be incontinent for life.